Skip to main content

 • and integrated enterprise behavior.

-That shift matters.
+That is why it matters.

-Where DataOS becomes enterprise-naïve
+Where DataOS becomes enterprise-naive

 • a relatively unified logical control plane,